babylonhealth/ios-playbook/Cookbook/Technical-Documents/Localizations.md

 - `Base language value`: The actual string value corresponding to the first language in the list.
 Placeholders are supported with the `%@` where dynamic values are expected.

+Note: the translations will be done by a third party that has access to lokalise and it should be done and notified by your squad.

 ### Edit a key/value
 Search and select the key you'd like to update and change any language you need.
 The languages you may not have the values will be marked as `Not-verified` and the translators will take care.

 ## How to add a new Language/Locale

 ### 1- Xcode: create Files if needed
-- Select the Babylon Project / Info / Languages then click on the `+` button and choose the Language/Locale you want to add.
+- Select the Babylon Project / Info / Localizations then click on the `+` button and choose the Language/Locale you want to add.
+![Create file, if needed](Assets/Localizations-createFile.png)

 - Select the `.strings` file in the Project Navigator, review it in the File Inspector / Localization and select the language/locale you want.

-![Create file, if needed](Assets/Localizations-createFile.png)

 - In `Fastlane/Lanes/lokalise`, add the language/locale code (`en_US` for example) in the `langs` parameter for the desired target. `langs: 'es_US,en_US'` (**comma separated without space**).

 ### 2- Lokalise.co